IOC Flies Russian Flag and Bans Ukrainian Athlete Memorial

 Heraskevych (Ukraine) 2026 Helmet with photos of athletes killed by Russia Disqualified

-Accommodating Russian flags while banning Ukrainians memorializing their dead athletes and coaches is the story.
-The IOC allowed 13 Russian athletes into the Games by labeling their appearance “neutral individuals” while banning Ukrainians from bringing their dead into the games as neutral.
+Accommodating Russian flags and Israeli political activists, while banning only the Ukrainians who memorialize their dead athletes and coaches, is the story.
+The IOC allowed 13 Russian athletes into the Games by labeling their appearance “neutral individuals”, while banning Ukrainians from bringing their dead into the games as neutral.

 Leave a Reply